-The Kirtland Community College financial aid office endorses the philosophy that the primary source of support for a student should come from his/her own family.
+The Kirtland Community College's Financial Aid Office endorses the philosophy that the primary source of support for a student should come from his/her own family.
 However, to the extent funding will allow, Kirtland will try to assist a student with financial aid when the family is unable to meet college expenses.
 Approximately two out of three students receive financial assistance through scholarships, grants, loans, and/or student employment.